 We see the possibilities.

-We dream and then we stop dreaming and we start doing.
+We dream and then start doing.

 - Ask yourself the right question in order to identify your specific and measurable goals